 Prepare to the hilt

-In the immediate lead-up to the test, make every effort to get 'in the zone'.
-For instance, many instructors offer a lesson immediately before the test, so that you arrive at the test centre warmed up and ready to go.
+- In the immediate run-up to the test, try and get 'in the zone'.
+Many instructors offer a lesson immediately before the test so you arrive at the test centre warmed up and ready to go.

-Nerves are perfectly normal, and can be a positive sign that we're really focussed about the task in hand.
-If you believe that you're likely to get nervous during the test, consider practising some common relaxation techniques.
+Driving test nerves are perfectly normal and can be a positive sign that you're really focused on the task at hand.
+If you think you're likely to get nervous during the test, consider practicing some common relaxation techniques.

 Breathing is a simple yet effective tool.
-When nerves kick in, our breathing becomes sharper and more shallow.
-And the less deeply we breathe, the more worked up we get.
+When nerves kick in, our breathing becomes quicker and shallower.
+And the less deeply you breathe, the more worked up you'll get.
 Slowing down your breathing can have a calming effect, get your adrenaline levels into check, slow down your heart rate, and relax tensed up muscles.